grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 ## Prerequisites

 - Helm 3 or above.
 Refer to [Installing Helm](https://helm.sh/docs/intro/install/).
 This should be installed on your local machine.
 - A running Kubernetes cluster on AWS.
 A simple way to get started is by using EKSctl.
-See [Getting started with EKSctl](https://eksctl.io/).
+Refer to [Getting started with EKSctl](https://eksctl.io/).
 - Kubectl installed on your local machine.
 Refer to [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 - (Optional) AWS CLI installed on your local machine.
 Refer to [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 This is required if you plan to use EKSctl to create the EKS cluster and modify the IAM roles and policies locally.